 Follow Putney Embankment all the way to Putney Bridge, soon passing Leader's Gardens (a small urban park with a café) and later a string of boathouses.
 Shortly before reaching the bridge you pass the back of two large pubs on Lower Richmond Road, the Duke's Head and the Star and Garter.

-- The suggested tea places are on the other side of the A219 at Putney Bridge: the Putney Pantry is in the grounds of St Mary's church, with The Rocket and The Boathouse pubs just beyond it.
+- The suggested refreshment places are on the other side of the A219 at Putney Bridge: the Putney Pantry is in the grounds of St Mary's church, with The Rocket and The Boathouse pubs just beyond it.